-If you are unsure whether an email regarding your eBay account is really from eBay, you can cross-check it against eBay’s internal email system by logging into eBay, moving your mouse cursor over My eBay, and clicking Messages.
-If an important message about your eBay account shows up in your regular email but not there, it’s probably a fake, and you should delete it.
+If you are unsure whether an email regarding your account is really from eBay, you can cross-check it against eBay’s internal email system by logging into your account, moving your mouse cursor over My eBay, and clicking Messages.
+If an important message about your account shows up in your regular email but not there, it’s probably a fake, and you should delete it.

 4. Never offer or agree to complete a transaction outside of eBay.

-Always complete a transaction for an item being sold on eBay through eBay itself and its electronic transaction service, PayPal.com.
-Buying an item on eBay from outside the website may help you avoid things like tax and shipping charges, but more likely than not, you will be walking right into a scam.
+Always complete a transaction for an item being sold on eBay through eBay itself and its electronic transaction services.
+Buying an item from outside the website may help you avoid things like tax and shipping charges, but more likely than not, you will be walking right into a scam.

 5. If all else fails, contact the authorities.

 If you have a problem with a seller or an item that they sold you that you can’t resolve by contacting the seller directly, then contact eBay’s customer service department.
 (See our customer service article for instructions on how to do so).
 If you think you’ve been the victim of a scam, it would also be a good idea to contact your bank, credit card company, and/or local law enforcement.

 Is eBay reliable?